EntrustCorporation/cps/entrust.md

 All Subscriber Certificates are self-audited using post-issuance linting software to monitor adherence to the applicable items of this CPS, limited to the linter coverage.

-**SSL and EV SSL Certificates**
+**OV and EV TLS Certificates**

-SSL Certificates and EV SSL Certificates are self-audited using pre-issuance linting software to monitor adherences to this CPS, the Baseline Requirements and the EV SSL Guidelines, limited to the linter coverage.
+OV and EV TLS Certificates are self-audited using linting software to monitor adherences to this CPS, the Baseline Requirements and the EV SSL Guidelines, limited to the linter coverage.

 **Technically Constrained Subordinate CA Certificates**